 If the Federal Direct Parent PLUS disbursement generates a refund after the tuition, fees, and book charges paid, the refunded amount will go to the student.

 Repayment begins within 60 days of the final loan disbursement during the academic year.
 Principal and interest payments may be deferred if the borrower meets deferment requirements.

-To learn more about deferments and how to apply for deferment status, please contact the U.S. Department of Education processing center at 800-848-0979
+To learn more about deferments and how to apply for deferment status, please contact the assigned servicer.
+Servicer information can be found on the National Student Loans Data System website.

 June 1 – November 1 (Full Year or Fall Only Semester)

 November 1 – April 1 (Spring Only Semester)